1. What is cybersecurity?

-Cyber securities are defined as a group of processes, technologies and practices which are designed in a special way to protect computers, networks, access which are unauthorized.
-(Cyber Security Interview Questions)
+Answer: Cyber securities are defined as a group of processes, technologies, and practices that are designed in a special way to protect computers, networks, access which are unauthorized.

 2. How to prevent identity thefts?

-A few of steps to follow in order to prevent identity thefts include:
+A few steps to follow to prevent identity thefts include:

 - Ensure the strong and unique password

 - Do not post personal information on social media

 - Use the latest version of the browsers

 - Use specialized security solutions against financial data